 It doesn’t requires any external calibration.
 It is produced by National Semiconductor and can operate over a -55 °C to 150 °C temperature range.
 Its output is linearly proportional to Centigrade Temperature Scale and it output changes by 10 mV per °C.

 The LM35 Temperature Sensor has Zero offset voltage, which means that the Output = 0V, at 0 °C. Thus for the maximum temperature value (150 °C), the maximum output voltage of the sensor would be 150 * 10 mV = 1.5V.
 If we use the supply voltage (5V) as the Vref+ for Analog to Digital Conversion (ADC) the resolution will be poor as the input voltage will goes only up to 1.5V and the power supply voltage variations may affects ADC output.
 So it is better to use a stable low voltage above 1.5 as Vref+.
 We should supply Negative voltage instead of GND to LM35 for measuring negative Temperatures.

 This article only covers the basic working of Digital Thermometer using PIC Microcontroller and LM35, and uses 5V as Vref+.
 If you want more accurate results it is better to select Vref+ above 2.2V.
 I suggest you to use MCP1525 IC manufactured by Microchip, which will provide precise output voltage 2.5.

 Current Project / Post can also be found using:

-- soft copy project of digital thermometer using a microcontroller
+- thermometer using 12f629 pic microcontroller